Andon7/clinical-trial-data-analysis-powerbi-python/README.md

-# Clinical Trial Data Analysis & Dashboard (Python + Power BI)
+# 🧬 Clinical Trial Data Analysis & Dashboard (Python + Power BI)

-## Project Overview
+## 📌 Project Overview
 This project presents an end-to-end data analytics solution for monitoring a Phase II clinical trial.
 It combines **data cleaning in Python** with **interactive dashboards in Power BI** to track study performance, safety, and data quality.

-The goal was to transform raw clinical data into structured datasets and deliver actionable insights for stakeholders to support timely and informed decision-making.
+The goal was to transform raw, multi-source clinical data into structured datasets and deliver actionable insights for stakeholders to support timely and informed decision-making.

 ---

-## Business Context
+## 🧠 Business Context
 Clinical trials require continuous monitoring to ensure:
 - Efficient patient enrollment
 - Patient safety through adverse event tracking